 Think about what breathing is: nourishing your body with fresh oxygen and getting rid of old stale air.
 Replenishing yourself.
 “OUT with the air!!”
 Joe Pilates used to say.
 Every exercise has a specific breath pattern.
 Feeling full breaths is part of the Pilates method.
 Finding the breath in any situation brings us right back to centering (the first principle) and calms the nervous system.
 It is so closely tied to the emotional system and proper breathing can help you feel grounded and present in any stressful situation.

 In Pilates, the goal is to have the movements smoothly transition from one to the next.
 Not necessarily going faster, but keeping the consistent flow.
 No energy is wasted because movements are performed with efficiency.
-There is no stopping to rest, so you do have to pace yourself without losing attention to detail.
+There is no stopping to rest, so you have to pace yourself without losing attention to detail.
 Think about how well your day flows.
-How well do your transitions between different parts of your day go?
+How well do you transition between different parts of your day?
 How could you pace yourself as if your day was one big Pilates session?

 When good alignment is achieved, breathing is easier, blood flow is better, muscles don’t overstretch or overwork, and movement is easier.
 Progression happens after a good foundation is established.
 Explore what alignment means outside of your physical body.
 How well do your words align with your actions?
 How well do your actions align with your beliefs or goals?
 How does it feel to speak honestly in alignment with your truth?

 There’s a lot there to digest!
 Thanks so much for reading this far about how Pilates connects us through mind, body and life.
 Would love to hear your thoughts!